Valdy: 1980s

 In 1986, Valdy made a guest appearance as himself in the popular 1980's Canadian children's television show, Today's Special (episode entitled: "trash").
-He also guest appeared as himself on Sharon, Lois & Bram's Elephant Show in the third season episode titled "Growing Up".
+He also guest appeared as himself on Sharon, Lois & Bram's Elephant Show in the third-season episode titled "Growing Up".

 2000s

-In 2000 Valdy released the album Contenders with country musician Gary Fjellgaard.
+In 2000, Valdy released the album Contenders with country musician Gary Fjellgaard.
 He continued to tour with Fjellgaard for many years.

 Valdy recorded 2003's Viva Valdy: Live at Last during the Rack-On-Tour.
 On 21 November 2005, Valdy was awarded the National Achievement Award by SOCAN at the 2005 SOCAN Awards in Toronto.

 2010s

 Valdy was appointed a member of the Order of Canada in June 2011.

 In 2012, he released his 18th album, Read Between the Lines, and toured across Canada in support.

-In 2013 Valdy toured in Canada with New Zealand guitarist Graham Wardrop.
-In 2014 he continued to perform at folk festivals, including Kingsville Folk with jazz pianist Karel Roessingh and Nadina Mackie-Jackson on bassoon.
+In 2013, Valdy toured in Canada with New Zealand guitarist Graham Wardrop.
+In 2014, he continued to perform at folk festivals, including Kingsville Folk with jazz pianist Karel Roessingh and Nadina Mackie-Jackson on bassoon.

 As of 2018, Valdy continues to regularly tour across Canada, including a performance on the main stage at the Mariposa Folk Festival.

-Personal
+Personal life

-Married (1986) to Kathleen Fraser Horsdal, a teacher, hospice worker and song cowriter.
-His daughter Chelah Horsdal is an actress.
+In 1986, Valdy married Kathleen Fraser Horsdal.
+Kathleen is a teacher, hospice worker and song co-writer.
+His daughter with his then partner Lindsay Whalen is actress Chelah Horsdal (b.
+1973).